 Related Resource: What is a Bachelor’s Degree?

 Degrees in human services commonly lead into roles within the community, including case working and social work, or into roles that support offenders, or people with substance abuse or mental health issues.
 Some of the entry-level roles open to associate degree holders include human services liaison, behavioral management aide, community outreach worker, and probation officer.

 Students who choose to advance their associate degree to a bachelor’s degree might move into roles higher than those entry-level positions outlined above.
-Social and human service assistants, for example, require a bachelor’s degree from a four-year college to be considered as qualified for the role.
+Social and human service assistants, for example, require a bachelor’s degree from a four-year college to be considered qualified for the role.

-It’s uncommon for graduates working in direct-contact roles in the community to pursue a master’s degree, however there are exceptions.
+It’s uncommon for graduates working in direct-contact roles in the community to pursue a master’s degree, however, there are exceptions.
 Counseling and therapy positions are one of the few that require you to hold a master’s level education.
 For example, rehabilitation counselors and marriage and family therapists must have successfully completed a master’s degree program.

 Human Services Salary Potential